 It’s especially important for adults with chronic health conditions—such as COPD, asthma, heart disease, or diabetes—to stay informed about and receive vaccines that are specifically recommended for their condition, in addition to standard adult vaccines.
 Due to the higher risk of serious problems or complications from certain vaccine-preventable diseases associated with these conditions, you may require additional vaccinations beyond the typical adult schedule.
 Therefore, it's crucial to have a conversation with your doctor about which specific vaccines are recommended for you, based on your individual health needs.

-If you work directly with patients or handle materials that could spread infection, you should get appropriate vaccines to reduce the chance that you will get or spread vaccine-preventable diseases.
-All healthcare workers should make sure they’re up to date on these vaccines: COVID-19 vaccine, Chickenpox vaccine (varicella), Flu vaccine (influenza), Hepatitis B vaccine, Meningococcal vaccine – especially lab workers who work with Neisseria meningitidis, MMR vaccine (measles, mumps, and rubella), Tdap (tetanus, diphtheria, and whooping cough) or Td (tetanus and diphtheria).
+All health care workers should make sure they’re up to date on these vaccines: COVID-19, Chickenpox (varicella), Flu (influenza), Hepatitis B, Meningococcal – especially lab workers who work with Neisseria meningitidis (MenACWY vaccine); measles, mumps, and rubella (MMR vaccine); or tetanus, diphtheria, and whooping cough (Tdap or Td vaccine).
 You may need other vaccines, too.
 Talk with your doctor to learn which vaccines are recommended for you.

 Read the Healthcare Personnel Vaccination Recommendations from Immunize.org